lendlsmith/eleventy-cirrus/{{cookiecutter.project_slug}}/pages/standard_pages/about.md

 subtitle: Hear About Who We Are
 description: Nunc eu ullamcorper orci.
 Quisque eget odio ac lectus vestibulum faucibus eget in metus.
 In pellentesque faucibus vestibulum.
 Nulla at nulla justo, eget luctus tortor.
 layout: ../_includes/standard.html
+eleventyNavigation:
+  key: about
+  order: 2
+  title: About Us
 permalink: /about/
 ---